Top 10 Challenging 'Breeds'

 Final Words

-While we see many of the above breeds of which many are lovely and fine examples, who after training have become well mannered, obedient and upstanding members of canine society – the above breeds are in our opinion the most challenging breeds (or types) we see typical family people struggling with.
+While we see many of the above breeds that are fine examples and lovely which after training have become well mannered, obedient and upstanding members of canine society – the above breeds are in our opinion, the most challenging breeds (or types) that we see typical family people struggling with.

-So often we hear owners saying, that when they visited the breeder or dealer “we didn’t want to leave him (her) with the breeder, the dog was under fed – in poor condition, not cared for and we didn’t see the parents (various excuses)”.
-All too often there is no official paperwork, pedigree or evidence of proper health checks (eye’s, hips, elbows, DNA etc) and then the new owner so often ‘appears surprised’ when they have problems.
+So often we hear owners saying, that when they visited the breeder or dealer “we didn’t want to leave him (her) with the breeder; the dog was under fed – in poor condition, not cared for and we didn’t see the parents (various excuses)”.
+All too often there is no official paperwork, pedigree or evidence of proper health checks (eye’s, hips, elbows, DNA etc) – and then the new owner so often ‘appears surprised!’ when things go wrong, and they have problems.
 They should have done their homework from the start!
-Worse still, is that buying the puppy or adult dog from these people just encourages the ‘breeder or dealer’ to continue plighting their trade – making more money and ruining yet more people’s lives with unhealthy, unsound dogs with ‘breeds’ that are not suitable for most people as ‘pets’ or companions.
+Worse still, buying a puppy or adult dog from these people, just encourages the ‘dealer’ to continue plighting their trade – Making more money and ruining yet more people’s lives with unhealthy, unsound dogs with ‘breeds’ that are not suitable for most people as ‘pets’ or companions.